thomis/eventhub-processor2/README.md

   }
 }
 ```

+More details about TLS configuration for underlying Bunny gem can be found here: http://rubybunny.info/articles/tls.html.

 Feel free to define additional hash key/values (outside of server and processor key) as required by your application.